 TWI has found that small, precisely positioned "in-line" wetlands can intercept and naturally remove nitrogen from drain-tile flows before they enter a major stream.
 These wetlands are placed along ditches or small streams on a farm without taking large amounts of prime farmland out of production.
 Not only do these in-line wetlands remove nitrogen from runoff more efficiently and cost-effectively than almost any other method, they do it within the typical Midwest farm landscape full of drain tiles.

-In the heavily agricultural Big Bureau Creek Watershed in north-central Illinois, TWI is partnering with landowners and ag-sector groups to construct wetlands on farmers' properties.
-The first TWI-designed wetland in the watershed was installed in August 2015, and TWI staff are preparing wetland designs for several other farmers who have appropriate sites.
+In heavily agricultural north-central Illinois, TWI is partnering with landowners and ag-sector groups to construct wetlands on farmers' properties.
+The first TWI-designed wetland was installed in August 2015 and the second in 2016, and TWI staff are preparing wetland designs for more farmers who have appropriate sites.
 Ultimately, these farm-based wetlands could be replicated in similar watersheds throughout the Midwest to improve water quality.

-TWI’s previous outreach in the watershed revealed that unfamiliarity with the wetland practice and insufficient local proof of its effectiveness are barriers to implementation.
+TWI’s early outreach in north-central Illinois revealed that unfamiliarity with the wetland practice and insufficient local proof of its effectiveness are barriers to implementation.
 Consequently, TWI is partnering with a professor of environmental engineering at the University of Illinois at Chicago to conduct water quality testing on the first two wetlands to directly quantify their nutrient removal.